arashnm80/arashnm80.github.io/quotes.md

 > Everybody thinks their loneliness is the biggest loneliness in the world.

+> When life gets you down and you feel unloved and worthless, just remember you’ll be dead one day.

 > Long-term games with long-term people.

 > Surround myself with people 20% better than me.